 Disclosure: This article may contain affiliate links.
 If you buy a product through an affiliate link, we may receive a commission at no cost to you.

 Solo Stove is a popular pick for people in the market for a smokeless fire pit.
 It has a sleek design and it gets the job done.
+We reviewed it and really like it.
 It also is popular because it’s more than just something to have a bonfire in.
 Solo Stove has made it much more versatile by continually releasing new accessories for it.
 We compiled a buyer’s guide for all the various solo stove accessories.

-The most recent Solo Stove accessory to be released is the Heat Deflector.
-Solo Stove listened to their customers when they said that the problem with the smokeless fire pit design is it sends all the heat straight up.
+Solo Stove listened to their customers when they said the problem with the smokeless fire pit design is it sends all the heat straight up, and created the Heat Deflector (click to check price).
 This accessory remedied that by deflecting the heat back down to keep your feet and legs warm.
 This is perfect for when the weather is colder or those cool nights.
 If you live somewhere warm, or are using the fire as ambiance, you can probably skip this one.

 - When you’re done with your fire and it’s down to embers, you can put this on to keep it safe.